nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 | FXP73.07.0100A | Taoglas | 2.5 dBi | PCB | IPEX | 2.4 - 2.483 | 100 |
 | AA055   | Unictron | 2.5 dBi | Ceramic | SMT | 2.4 - 2.5 | n/a |

-## Analog Input

-C.H.I.P.
-Pro has many GPIO to choose from including two PWM pins.
-If your product needs analog input we recommend adding a I2C controlled ADC to your circuit.

 ## Modular Certification

 * C.H.I.P.
 Pro is CE, IC, and FCC Part 15 Modular Transmitter certified for use with multiple commercially available [external antennas](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) as well as the onboard ceramic SMT antenna.